Random walks with local memory: Wired spanning forest oriented toward a root

-\begin{definition}[Rooted oriented wired spanning forest for finite graphs] Let $(G,c)$ be an electrical network such that $G$ is a finite graph, and let $r$ be a vertex of $G$.
+\begin{definition}[Rooted oriented wired spanning forest for finite graphs] Let $G$ be a finite graph.
 The $r$-\emph{oriented wired spanning forest}, denoted $\arrow{\wsf}_r:=\arrow{\wsf}_r(G,c)$, is the probability distribution on $r$-oriented spanning trees of $G$ in which each tree $\Tl$ is picked with probability proportional to $\Xi(\Tl)$. \end{definition}

 We now define the $r$-oriented wired spanning forest for infinite graphs $G$.
 Let $(G_n,c_n)_{n \geq 0}$ be a wired exhaustion of $G$.
 We denote by $\arrow{\mu_{r,n}}$ the probability distribution $\arrow{\wsf}_r(G_n,c_n)$ on the oriented subgraphs of $G_n$.